nikosargalias/nikos-argalias-cars-frontend/README.md

 -   Ability to sort cars in alphabetical order by 'Make'
 -   Ability to sort cars in by Year created
 -   Ability to fetch a new list of cars of a specific Make via a dropdown button.
--   Fetching of words which sounds phonetically the same as the car models in the displayed list - this is using the datamuse API listed in the test description.
+-   Fetching of words which sound phonetically similar to each car model and rendering them in an additioinal column - this is using the datamuse API listed in the test description.

 ## Project architecture